 1. What are the costs of selling a property?

 Estate agent commission: We charge 3% of the agreed sale price, with a minimum of 3000€, half at the signing of the private contract (“contrato de arras”/”contrato privado de compraventa”) and the balance on completion day at the Notary (signing of the “escritura de compraventa”).
+This commission is generally divided between the buyer and the seller.

 Non-Resident Retention: If you are a non-resident owner, 3% of the sale price will be retained by Hacienda (the Spanish tax authority.)
 If you have been paying your annual non-resident taxes and there is no other tax owed, this money will be refunded to you.